Akashbansal07/Customer-segmentation-clustering/README.md

 - **Visualizations:** Present the results through informative visualizations such as scatter plots, dendrograms, and heatmaps, making the findings more accessible and actionable.

-**Getting Started:**
-1. Ensure you have the necessary Python environment set up (version X.X.X).
-2. Clone this repository: `git clone https://github.com/your-username/customer-segmentation-grocery.git`
-3. Navigate to the project directory: `cd customer-segmentation-grocery`
-4. Install required dependencies: `pip install -r requirements.txt`
-5. Run the analysis script: `python customer_segmentation_analysis.py`

-**Contributions:**
-Contributions to this project are encouraged and appreciated.
-If you have ideas to improve the analysis, expand the techniques, or enhance the documentation, feel free to fork the repository and submit pull requests.